 A decimal value is used to specify the number of blank lines to be inserted in the assembly listing.
 A blank operand causes one blank line to be inserted.
 If this value exceeds the number of lines remaining on the listing page, the statement will have the same effect as an EJECT statement.

 PRINT -- PRINT OPTIONAL DATA

 The PRINT instruction controls the content of the assembly listing.
-The operands determine printing of: a listing, statements generated by macro - instructions, and constants.
 The typical form of the PRINT instruction is: